8 Best Golf Irons For Low Handicappers – 2024 Reviews & Buying Guide

 The muscle back lacks a cavity on the back, but it gives the golfer better feel and better control to shape shots.
 Hence, it is preferred by seasoned players who have the skill and experience to control their ball.

 It’s also worth differentiating the manufacturing process.
-Cavity back irons are usually cast, which means they are formed when hot metal is poured into a mould and cooled.
+Cavity back irons are often cast, which means they are formed when hot metal is poured into a mould and cooled.
 Muscle back irons are typically forged, which means they are carved and shaped from a single solid piece of metal.

 Muscle back irons are designed for the game’s best players, and even low handicappers may not be skilled enough to use them.
 But there are plenty of forged options that are suitable, and low handicappers can do well with cavity back irons as well.